TU-CSCI3362-SP22/activity-state/README.md

 This all seems pretty messy.
-Good thing our capsule machine runs pharo!
+Good thing our fortune machine runs pharo!

 4. Let's apply the State pattern!

 ![Now we're going to put all the behavior of a state into one class.](now.png)

-Wouldn't it work better if we were to take this one behavior of the capsulemachine and encapsulate it, so we can avoid the messy inheritence situation from turning each state into a subclass of capsule machine or chaining we have the state pattern!
+Wouldn't it work better if we were to take this one behavior of the fortune machine and encapsulate it, so we can avoid the messy inheritence situation from turning each state into a subclass of fortune machine or chaining we have the state pattern!

-... the good way (todo)

 1. Create a `FortuneState` class with subclasses `HasInput` `wordFilter` `NoInput` and `Vended` seperate from `FortuneMachine`
 2. Delete all the action methods from `FortuneMachine`
 3. Add methods to `FortuneState` for the action methods `submit:` and `vend` which delegate subClassResponsibility
 4. In each state subclass, add the appropriate behavior for the action methods within the context of that state.
-    (You may want to create a Finite State Machine diagram of the FortuneMachine and ask us questions)
+    - (You may want to create a Finite State Machine diagram of the FortuneMachine and ask us questions)
 5. Ensure that the action methods of the state subclasses correctly transition ex: `machine state: (Vended forMachine: machine)`

 ### States: